 Karen Furlong was appointed to the Board in January 2019.
 She has held both executive and non-executive positions in mutual financial services organisations and brings to the Board experience of change management and the development and execution of strategy, most particularly in the area of digital transformation.
-During the year Karen served as Chair of the Personnel & Remuneration Committee and as a member of the Risk Committee.
+During the year Karen served as Chair of the Personnel & Remuneration Committee, and as a member of the Risk Committee and the Nominations Committee.
+In addition, Karen was appointed as the Society's Senior Independent Director in September 2023.